CristianManta/contrastive-learning/README.md

             outputs = outputs.softmax(dim=-1)
         return outputs
 ```
 Indeed, I found that having 2 linear layers (with `relu` in between) *slightly* increased the accuracy, which I found appropriate for fine-tuning.
+Also, the idea came from the fact that this is the structure of the projection head g in [this paper](https://arxiv.org/pdf/2002.05709.pdf).
+Moreover, I found that initializing the weights to 0 (after applying `relu`) did not increase the accuracy.

 [train_baseline.py](https://github.com/AOTeam2020/ContrastiveTeamO/blob/cristian/cifar10/train_baseline.py)
 is a fancy baseline training script with Tikhonov regularization options.
 It can also train on a random subset of the labels.